 Open on Anniversary Cards

 This isn’t really a game – just a fun activity.
 You put out envelopes and cards for anniversaries (you could do every five years to make things simpler – or just the first 15-20) and people can write advice, words of wisdom, or whatever they want on the card.
-The bride takes all the cards home, and she and her spouse will open them on that anniversary.
+The bride takes all the cards home, and she and her spouse opens them on that anniversary.

 Bridal Shower Word Scramble